therealnicoroshi/modlist/README.md

 Choose and select the one that fits your screen resolution.

+### In the MO2 folder find the folder 'profiles'.
+Within that find the profile you're using and SkyrimPrefs.ini

+Change this line to reflect the graphics card you are using:

+[Launcher]
+sD3DDevice="NVIDIA GeForce RTX 3090"

+This could also be done by running BethINI IIRC but good to check afterward to make sure it's referncing the correct card being used.

   ### *Don't forget to change your resolution in Bethini to match your screen resolution.
 You may also wish to enable TAA at this time or change preset*

   ## 7. Set your affinity